 Construction Methods

-A Frontier Designer Barn Home offers its owners with quality materials and craftsmanship that has been proven for centuries.
-All the crafting of the timbers is done in our workshop to ensure accurate and precise construction during final assembly.
-We believe that our customers are the ones who should make the decisions on how there home should look and be finished.
-For this reason we allow flexibility in the types of materials, and methods used to enclose the frame and finishing textures and colours.
+A Frontier Barn Home offers quality materials and craftsmanship that has been proven for centuries.
+All crafting of the timbers is done in our workshop to ensure accurate and precise construction during final assembly.
+We believe that our customers are the ones who should make the decisions on how their home should look and be finished.
+For this reason we allow flexibility in the types of materials and methods used to enclose the frame as well as choosing and finishing textures and timber treatiments.

 Materials

-The Timber Frame can be built with a wide variety of hard and soft woods, such as pine, douglas fir, white cedar, hemlock, maple or oak.
-The most common woods used by us are white cedar for any outside structures (porches, pool houses, pergola’s etc) and pine and douglas fir for most other timber frame buildings.
-The timbers can range in size from 6”x6” to 12" x 24" and can be planned, rough sawn or hand hewn depending on our clients desires and the structural needs.
+The timber frames can be built using a wide variety of hard and soft woods, such as pine, douglas fir, white cedar, hemlock, maple or oak.
+The most common woods used by Frontier are white cedar for any outside structures (porches, pool houses, pergola’s etc) and pine and douglas fir for most other timber frame buildings.
+The timbers can range in size from 6”x6” to 12" x 24" and can be planed, rough sawn or hand hewn depending on our clients desire's and the structural needs.
 The most common size for posts and beams are 8”x8” timbers.

 Enclosing the Frame